Water Cooling vs. Air Cooling Chillers

 Chillers using water cooling are common for indoor installation and operation, and a separate condenser water loop cools them.
 To expel heat to the atmosphere they connect to outdoor cooling towers.
 Air cooling chillers commonly use copper tubes for refrigerant flow, and aluminum fins for the air flow.

 Additionally, air cooling systems directly utilize ambient air with mechanical circulation.
 The mechanical circulation is directly through the machine’s condenser coil to expel heat to the atmosphere.

 Cost and Effectiveness

+These are just a few of the big differences between water cooling vs. air cooling chiller systems.
 The fact is that it all depends, water cooled chillers will normally condense at an average lower pressure than air-cooled chillers.
 This is because the water temperature will usually be less than the air temperature.
-If your condenser is operating at lower pressure then it is directly reflected and translated into lower operating costs.
+If your condenser is operating at lower pressure then it can directly reflect and translate into lower operating costs.